bsaxen/simuino/trunk/README.txt

 3. Go to directory simuino.
 Compile: g++ -O2 -o simuino simuino.c -lncurses You need to have installed packages for ncurses-dev.

 4. Run: ./simuino
+   The setup() function will be executed and halt before loop().
+   Make sure the size of your terminal window is big enough.

 5. Press "r" to run one loop() sequence.
 Can be repeated.

-5. Quit:  press "q"
+   Press "s" to step one instruction within a loop.
+   Press "g" to complete a loop or run all loops defined in a scenario.

+6. Quit:  press "q".
+Works only on loop-level, i e the loop has to be completed.

 Test your own sketch in simuino: